SeismicSystems/unyfy-enclave-docs/pages/index.md

  &nbsp;&nbsp;&nbsp;&nbsp;`price` | `number` | Price, in `denomination`.
 Scaled by 10^9 but only has 10^7 precision.
  &nbsp;&nbsp;&nbsp;&nbsp;`volume` | `number` | Volume: amount of token to exchange.
 Scaled by 10^9.
- &nbsp;&nbsp;&nbsp;&nbsp;`accessKey` | `string` | Access key: protects from brute force attacks, revealed to counterparties `hash`                        | `string` | Hash of the shielded portion of the order, which forms the shielded portion of the order commitment.
+ &nbsp;&nbsp;&nbsp;&nbsp;`accessKey` | `string` | Access key: protects from brute force attacks, revealed to counterparties `hash`                        | `string` | Hash of the shielded portion of the order, which forms the shielded portion of the order commitment, i.e. hash of the `shielded` object above.

 **Response Payload:**
  Field                         |  Type     | Description